openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects.md

 **When to enable caching**

 Enabling caching for a display object creates a surface, which has several advantages, such as helping complex vector animations to render fast.
 There are several scenarios in which you will want to enable caching.
-It might seem as though you would always want to enable caching to improve the performance of your SWF files; however, there are situations in which enabling caching does not improve performance, or can even decrease it.
+It might seem as though you would always want to enable caching to improve the performance of your projects; however, there are situations in which enabling caching does not improve performance, or can even decrease it.
 This section describes scenarios in which caching should be used, and when to use regular display objects.

 Overall performance of cached data depends on how complex the vector data of your instances are, how much of the data you change, and whether or not you set the opaqueBackground property.
 If you are changing small regions, the difference between using a surface and using vector data could be negligible.
 You might want to test both scenarios with your work before you deploy the application.